Attraction-enhanced emergence of friction in colloidal matter

-BvdM acknowledges funding from the Netherlands Organisation for Scientific Research (NWO) through a Rubicon grant (NWO-Rubicon Grant No. 019.191EN.011).
+We would like to thank Ellard Hooiveld and Hanne van der Kooij for performing field-emission electron microscopy measurements.
+We also thank Joanne Verweij and Jeffrey Urbach for useful discussions.
+BvdM acknowledges funding from the Netherlands Organisation for Scientific Research (NWO) through a Rubicon grant (Rubicon Grant No. 019.191EN.011) and Veni grant (Veni Grant No. VI.Veni.212.138).
+TY acknowledges a Kyoto University Internal Grant for Young Scientists (Start-up).
 RPAD acknowledges the European Research Council (Consolidator Grant No. 724834-OMCIDC).
-We would like to thank Joanne Verweij and Jeffrey Urbach for useful discussions.